Dmitry Sadovnikov: Works

-He also wrote poetry under the pseudonyms Д. Волжанин and Жанрист.
+He also wrote poetry under the pseudonyms "D. Volzhanin" and "Zhanrist".

 Legacy

 The poetic legacy of Sadovnikov who died in poverty and has never received wide recognition, is generally underrated.
 For one, D.S.
 Mirsky considered him "worthy of mention", and claimed him to be the second Russian poet of the 1870s after Nekrasov.

-Sadovnikov has never received due credit even for his most famous poem, Iz-za ostrova na strezhen ("The Carnival is Over").
+Sadovnikov has never received due credit even for his most famous poem, Stenka Razin and the Persian Princess, also known by the incipit: Iz-za ostrova na strezhen (From behind the island in the channel).
 Set to a popular folk melody, this piece about ataman Stenka Razin is widely considered to be part of Russian musical folklore.